yusufyilmaz00/Dijkstra-algorithm/README.md

 ## Problem Statement
 In this implementation, we have used a simple example problem of finding the shortest path between nodes in a city's road network.
 Each road connecting two nodes has an associated positive weight representing the distance between the two points.
 Given a starting and finishing node, the algorithm finds the shortest path to the finishing node in the graph.

 # Functions and Input Formats
+ - First enter the number of nodes and then enter names of nodes.
+ -

 ## Simple Example
 Below is an example of Dijkstra's algorithm.
 ![image](https://i.hizliresim.com/6wcm9wr.png)